 15-year-old leader dreams of FC Bayern Munich

 Magdalena Neumann leads the "Krone" poll.
-The Spittal footballer is also strong on the ice.
+The Spittal kicker is also strong on the ice.
+And dreams of Bayern Munich.

 In the current season, the midfielder has made nine appearances and scored one goal.
 Last fall, she trained with Swedish fourth-division club Ängelholms.
-"My cousin Johannes, who plays ice hockey in the Rögle U20 team, arranged it," says Magda, who chases the puck herself in winter and plays for Paternion.
+"My cousin Johannes, who plays ice hockey for Rögle U20, arranged it," says Magda, who chases the puck herself in winter and plays for Paternion.
 She leads the scorers' list in the Carinthian women's league with eleven goals and seven assists.
-"But if I had to choose, I'd always go for soccer!" she clarifies.
+"But if I had to choose, I'd always go for soccer," she clarifies.

 And she has big plans!
-"I'd like to play in the first division.
+"I would like to play in the first division.
 Also abroad and in the national team.
 Bayern Munich would be a goal!"
 No wonder, since her idol Kathi Naschenweng plays there.
-"She was at the national school league final in Faak, we took a photo there," beams the Feistritz native, who would not be the first Carinthian to win the title of Footballer of the Year.
-Stefanie Großgasteiger, who also used to play for Carinthians Spittal, came out on top in 2020 and is now in sixth place in the service of Sturm Graz.
+"She was at the national school league final in Faak, we took a photo there," beams the Feistritz native.
+After Stefanie Großgasteiger from East Tyrol, she would be the second from the Spittal talent factory to secure the title of Footballer of the Year.
+Großgasteiger prevailed in 2020 and is now in sixth place in the service of Sturm Graz.

 This article has been automatically translated,